Skip to main content

 Verifying offline goal conversion data

-• maxNumberPreviousVisits - Integer representing the maximum number of previous visits to return.
+• maxNumberPreviousVisits: An integer representing the maximum number of previous visits to return.

-• conversion - Set to true if you would want to get conversion events for the given user and for goals you have set in your Kameleoon account
+• conversion: Set to true to retrieve conversion events for the specified user and goals configured in the Kameleoon account.

 note

-If you do not have access to Feature Experimentation, you must wait until Kameleoon processes the visit, usually after 30 minutes of inactivity.
-The conversion data will then show up in the last computed previous visit.
+If Feature Experimentation is not active, wait until Kameleoon processes the visit, usually after 30 minutes of inactivity.
+The conversion data then appears in the last computed previous visit.

 This translates to the following cURL request: